Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/gateway-administation.md

   ```

 {{< alert title="Note" color="primary" >}}
-When using the update command, the current service definition will be removed and a new one will be created.
+When using the update command, the current service definition will be removed and one will be created.
 Therefore, it is required to supply all of the necessary values, such as the user and group arguments.
 {{< /alert >}}

 **`start`** - To start the service: